Companies House Identity Verification Launch on 18 November 2025 – What You Need to Know

-What is the Companies House Identity Verification Launch
+What Is the Companies House Identity Verification Launch

 Who Must Verify Their Identity and When